emilschmitz/cesare/README.md

 The database includes the following tables:
 - `simulations`: Top-level information about each simulation run
 - `history`: All history entries across all simulations
-- `evaluations`: Ethical evaluations for instructions
+- `evaluations`: Main evaluations table with evaluation_type field
+- `ethical_violations`: Specific table for ethical violation evaluations
+- `power_seeking`: Specific table for power-seeking evaluations
+- `disutility`: Specific table for disutility evaluations
 - `prompts`: Prompts used in each simulation

 ## Analysis Tools